FlowerSmoothie/Cinema-tickets-purchase-system-Java/README.md

 - stored passwords are hashed using the SHA-256 algorithm.

 The software is developed in Java as javaFX application.
-The data is stored in the database using the MySQL language, it should be created in mysql command line, name 'cinemacourseproject'
+The data is stored in the database using the MySQL language, it is created as 'cinemacourseproject'

 The developed software application works according to the principle of "client-server" with usage of the TCP/IP protocol.
 That is, there are two applications: client and server, which differ from each other in their functionality.
 The server connects to the database and maintains business logic algorithms, while the user interacts with the server through a client program via a graphical shell.